 Test 1: Cricket protein powder

-As we have discussed on D2D in the past, we are not the biggest fans of traditional protein powders.
+We are not the biggest fans of traditional protein powders.
 We prefer getting protein from the source itself (i.e. chicken or beef) but this is not your typical protein powder.
-The only ingredient is dry roasted crickets have have been ground up!
+The only ingredient is dry roasted crickets have been ground up!
 So, this would count as a natural animal protein and is a great option for a smoothie when you’re on the run.

 Our recipe:1 cup unsweetened almond milk